-An Ultimate Guide for Website Localization in the Chinese Market
+An Ultimate Guide for Chinese Website Localization in China

-With a population of over 1.4 billion people, China is one of the most important and biggest markets in the world which is seldom absent in the localization projects of every company when going global.
+China is one of the most important and biggest markets in the world which is seldom absent in the Chinese website localization projects of every company when going global with a population of over 1.4 billion people.
 While Chinese is a very attractive market, it also poses significant challenges that acquiring professional localization works, especially when it comes to websites.

 In this article, GTE localize would like to give you some advice based on our deep research and experience to help you effectively localize your website into the Chinese market.